-Description and review of dinner at Iron Horse Tavern, which is owned by the Wong Family.
+Description and review of Iron Horse Tavern, owned by the Wong Family.
 Iron Horse Tavern is located at 15th and R Streets in Midtown Sacramento.

 It was a Friday evening, and a friend and I headed to the Iron House Tavern to meet a couple from Clarksburg who were spending the evening in town.